-OSEH: The University of Michigan Occupational Safety and Environmental Health Department.
+OSEH: University of Michigan Occupational Safety and Environmental Health department; renamed Environment, Health & Safety in 2016 (see "EHS" above).

 Owner: The Regents of The University of Michigan, a Constitutional Corporation having its principal offices in Ann Arbor, Michigan, represented on the Project by the Owner's Representative.